cheekoo24/school-management/school-management/README.txt

 2. Data source configuration
 The project the data source configurations in the config file: spring-mvc-crud-demo-servlet.
-This file defines two datasources.
-One datasource for customerDataSource and another for employeeDataSource.
+This file define one datasource.
-For each datasource defined, you need to add
+For datasource defined, you need to add
 - session factory
 - transaction manager
 - tx:annotation driven